0xcert/framework/docs/introduction/overview.md

 * The 0xcert official [website](https://0xcert.org),
 * The 0xcert [GitHub Repository](https://github.com/0xcert/framework): please consider contributing to the open-source and free framework,
 * Our [News Blog](https://0xcert.org/news).

----

-Now, let's see how this works using our framework.
-In this guide, we will create a simple use case demonstrating the management of assets and values.
-Let's [get it started](/guide/getting-started.html).